Travel tips, gear, cruises & getaways

 3. The Black Sand Beaches Feel Wild and Unforgettable

 Iceland’s black sand beaches are one of the clearest examples of how different this destination feels from almost anywhere else.
-The dark sand, crashing waves, and moody coastlines create a look that feels dramatic from the moment you arrive.

 These beaches are not about relaxing in the traditional sense.
 They are about taking in the raw force and beauty of the landscape.